AminAkbariCodes/TrafficFlowAnalysis/README.md

 ## Instructions

-To run the script, you need to have four data files named `data1.zip`, `data2.zip`, `data3.zip`, and `data4.zip` in the same directory as the script.
+To run the notebook, you need to have four data files named `data1.zip`, `data2.zip`, `data3.zip`, and `data4.zip` in the same directory as the notebook.
+Alternatively, you can download the datasets from the following link: [https://www.dropbox.com/s/8t8iyt80pugw7cx/problem2.4-datasets.zip?dl=0](https://www.dropbox.com/s/8t8iyt80pugw7cx/problem2.4-datasets.zip?dl=0)

-When running the script, you'll be prompted to choose one of the datasets to consider for the analysis.
+When running the notebook, you'll be prompted to choose one of the datasets to consider for the analysis.
 Enter your choice as a number between 1 and 4.

-The script then reads the chosen dataset, performs calculations and outputs visualizations such as Flow-Density and Speed-Density plots.
+The notebook then reads the chosen dataset, performs calculations and outputs visualizations such as Flow-Density and Speed-Density plots.
 At the end, it also generates an Excel file named `Final_Results.xlsx` containing cumulative results.

 ## Code Structure

-The script is divided into several sections:
+The notebook is divided into several sections:

 1. **Import Statements**: The necessary libraries are imported.
 2. **Data Loading**: The dataset is chosen and loaded into pandas DataFrames.